laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

     <span style="color:red">

-    This part of the lab is really to get you thinking about your articulators, but here's some observations (which will be repeated in the later tasks)
+    Comment: This part of the lab is really to get you thinking about your articulators, but here's some observations (which will be repeated in the later tasks)

     1. Seashells: the difficult here is usually mixing up "she" and "sea", i.e. the place of articulation of the syllable initial fricative.
 I tend to say "by the she shore".
 The difference in place between "s" [s] and "sh" [ʃ] is quite small, so it's easy to hit the wrong target.